-A Certificate of Residency issued by the student's home country entitles the student to pay the resident tuition rate to attend the College and not the higher, non-resident tuition rate.
-A Certificate of Residency obtained from a student's home county is the only proof of residence that qualifies a student for in-state tuition.
+A Certificate of Residency issued by the student's home county entitles the student to pay the resident tuition rate to attend the College and not the higher, non-resident tuition rate.
+A Certificate of Residency obtained from student's home county is the only proof of residence that qualifies a student for in-state tuition.

 A student may also be eligible for resident tuition regardless of their permanent domicile if, within the last five years, he or she received a GED from New York State OR graduated from a New York State high school which he or she attended for at least two years.
-Please note that a Certificate of Residence issued by the home county will still be required as explained above.
+Students who fall into this category should work with the Student Accounts office to obtain this exemption from the Certificate of Residency requirement.